African bush elephant: Distribution and habitat

 The African bush elephant occurs in sub-Saharan Africa which includes Uganda, Kenya, Tanzania, Botswana, Zimbabwe, Namibia, Zambia, Angola, Malawi, Mali, Rwanda, Mozambique and South Africa.
 It moves between a variety of habitats, including subtropical and temperate forests, dry and seasonally flooded grasslands, woodlands, wetlands, and agricultural land from sea level to mountain slopes.
 In Mali and Namibia, it also inhabits desert and semi-desert areas.

 Populations of African bush elephants are increasing in some areas such as the Kruger National Park, where an annual growth of 4.2% was recorded between 2003 and 2015.
 There are estimated to be at least 17,000 elephants in the park's vicinity, as of 2015–the most of any area in South Africa.
 The increase in population occurred after the discontinuation of culling in the mid-1990s.
 This large elephant population is considered a problem to both the environment and its creatures.
 As such, with the use of natural processes, conservationists aim to control the ever-growing population.
 In other places in southern Africa, the elephant population continues to increase.
 Botswana in particular hosts more African bush elephants than any other country, at 130,000.
 In a 2019 study, populations were found to be steady, though the authors also noted an unusual increase in carcasses, possibly due to a new wave of poaching which was uncommon at the time.

 In East Africa there are roughly 137,000 elephants distributed across six countries in a wide array of habitats, such as grasslands and woodlands.
 They are most threatened by illegal hunting activities, such as poaching.
 In one instance, between 2006 and 2013, the population in East Africa fell by 62% due to high poaching pressures.
 Tanzania (where 80% of the East African population reside) lost the most elephants, while the resident population in Somalia went locally extinct.
 South Sudan, on the other hand, experienced an increase in elephants.
 Following successful conservation and governmental actions, Kenya also saw an increase in their elephant numbers.
 In Ethiopia, the African bush elephant has historically been recorded up to an elevation of 2500 m.
 By the late 1970s, the population had declined to one herd in the Dawa River valley and one close to the Kenyan border.
 As of 2015, there are estimated to be 1,900–2,151 elephants in the country, a decrease from 6,000–10,000 in the 1970s.
 It is estimated that between the 1980s and 2010s, elephants in Ethiopia experienced a decline of around 90%–hence the endangered assessment.

-In West and Central Africa, the population of elephants are threatened, in large part due to habitat loss and fragmentation, and rapid growth in human populations.
+In West and Central Africa, the population of elephants are threatened, in large part due to habitat loss and fragmentation associated with rapid growth in human populations.
 Elephants occur in isolated pockets throughout the region and are for the most part decreasing in number.